bonsaiheldin/carrotJS/README.md

 * `transparent` Defines if the container div shall be have a transparent background.
 If `false` or parameter not given, the container will have a black background.
 The default is `null`.

 Note: Creating the game returns its core object and one should reference it to a variable to be able to use most of the engine's functions.
-For example like this: `let game = new.Domy.Game()`.
+For example like this: `var game = new.Domy.Game()`.

 Want to see more?
 Check out the first example: https://github.com/bonsaiheldin/domy/tree/master/examples/basics